 ■ The Preparation of the Practitioners

 The largest part of the text is about karate and related topics.
 However, in connection with the earlier mentioned role that newspapers played in Imperial Japanese war propaganda, it is interesting to read Kyan’s conclusion:

-One can clearly see that the conclusion of the article was written under consideration of tatemae (façade towards the public).
+It almost sounds like a reference to Pearl Harbor… On the other hand, the conclusion of the article might have been written under consideration of tatemae (façade towards the public).
 Moreover, it was not a free society in those days and there was a strong wartime censorship — Like in today’s North Korea.
 This can also be noticed in Mabuni Kenwa’s and Nakasone Genwa’s books.
 So one might argue that Kyan said what he had to say.

 However, Kyan’s ardent admiration for militarism during the escalating war, and his grief for being too old to participate himself, which clearly aims at moral mobilization of the readers, and all that just 5 months after Pearl Harbor: this does not sound to me as if there was “no first attack in karate.”
 It does not sound to me like the ingénue, peaceful, old former aristocratic karate master.